When Getting Around Is Difficult,

 Phillips Farm – Purple Lot*

-*Not recommended unless you are coming from Lovettsville or Frederick direction).
+*Not recommended unless you are coming from Lovettsville or other points from the northwest).

 - Is there an area where physically disabled people can be dropped off?

 We recommend that you arrive between 8:30 and 10 a.m. so you can park in the Green Lot (Schooley Mill) and park in the designated parking area, then you can proceed right down Second Street to Main Street, and enjoy the Fair on one level.
 (See the Fair map to plan your visit.)
 This is the only way we can guarantee an accessible route.
-A limited number of golf carts are available for pick up from and delivery to parking areas.
-Call the office (540-882-3018, ext.
-112 or 114) at least 24 hours in advance for pick up at a designated time.
+When you are ready to leave, call 540-882-3659, and a driver in one of our several golf carts will come to pick you up.

 - Where are the handicapped bathrooms located?